w3c/wai-curricula/content/content-author/multimedia.md

 Optional ideas to teach the learning outcomes:

-* Discuss different types of multimedia content based on format and type.
-For example, video only and audio only, as well as pre-recorded and live materials.
-Explain that each has different accessibility requirements.
-These include transcripts, captions, descriptions, and sign languages.
+* Discuss different types of accessibility requirements based on audio and video content.
+These include transcripts, captions, description of visual information, and sign languages.
+Explain that these requirements vary depending on whether the content is live or pre-recorded.
 For references on the accessibility requirements of different types of audio and video content, see [Checklists for Audio and Video](/media/av/planning/#checklist).
 * Demonstrate best practices when creating audio and video content for accessibility.
 These include clear speech, language, and audio, sufficient contrast ratio for videos, and ensuring visibility of the speakers.
 * Warn students that any flashing and blinking content can create seizures and physical reactions for people.
 Authors must ensure that there is no flashing content that can create seizures or physical reactions.
 Explain the requirements for this content to flash only up to three times in one second or to be below the general flash and red flash thresholds.
 For information on the accessibility requirements for flashing content, see [Understanding Success Criterion 2.3.1: Three Flashes or Below Threshold](https://www.w3.org/WAI/WCAG21/Understanding/three-flashes-or-below-threshold).